-- submitting clear and understandable proposals to the board of directors concerning changes to our compensation policy; - submitting proposals to the board of directors concerning the compensation of individual directors and our Chief Executive Officer and senior management, including our executive officers at least covering: the compensation structure; the amount of the fixed and variable compensation components; the applicable performance criteria, if any; the scenario analyses that have been carried out; the pay ratios within our group; and with respect to a director, the relevant director's views with regard to the amount and structure of his or her own compensation; - preparing of our compensation report for the board of directors; - to the extent that the Company is required to include a Compensation Discussion and Analysis ("CD&A") in our proxy statement, reviewing and discussing with management our CD&A and considering whether it will recommend to the board of directors that the CD&A be included in the proxy statement; and - if required, preparing the annual compensation committee report pursuant to the rules of the Exchange Act.
+- submitting clear and understandable proposals to the board of directors concerning changes to our compensation policy; - submitting proposals to the board of directors concerning the compensation of individual directors and our Chief Executive Officer and senior management, including our executive officers at least covering: the compensation structure; the amount of the fixed and variable compensation components; the applicable performance criteria, if any; the scenario analyses that have been carried out; the pay ratios within our group; and with respect to a director, the relevant director's views with regard to the amount and structure of his or her own compensation; - preparing of our compensation report for the board of directors; - reviewing and discussing with management the Compensation Discussion and Analysis ("CD&A") included in our proxy statement and considering whether it will recommend to the board of directors that the CD&A be included in the proxy statement; and - preparing the annual compensation committee report pursuant to the rules of the Exchange Act.

 The compensation committee has the authority to retain or obtain the advice of compensation consultants, legal counsel and other advisors to assist in carrying out its responsibilities, including being directly responsible for the appointment, oversight and compensation of such consultant, counsel or advisor and the ability to cause us, without further action by the board of directors, to pay the compensation of such consultant, counsel or advisor as approved by the compensation committee, provided, however, that in retaining or obtaining the advice of such consultant, counsel or advisor, other than in-house legal counsel, the compensation committee shall take into consideration the factors affecting independence required by applicable SEC rules and Nasdaq rules.
 The compensation committee also has the authority to conduct or authorize investigations into any matters within the scope of its responsibilities as it shall deem appropriate, including the authority to request any officer, employee or advisor of us to meet with the compensation committee or any advisors engaged by the compensation committee.
-During 2020, the compensation committee engaged Radford, which is part of the Rewards solutions practice at Aon plc and Latham & Watkins LLP.
-The compensation committee reviewed compensation assessments provided by Radford comparing our compensation to that of a group of peer companies within our industry and met with Radford to discuss compensation of our executive officers and to receive input and advice.
-The compensation committee reviewed legal matters related to the form of compensation of our executive officers and the employment contracts associated with these officers, and our past and current executive directors, receiving their input and advice.
+During 2022, the compensation committee engaged Aon's Human Capital Solutions practice, a division of Aon plc (formerly known as Radford), Pearl Meyer & Partners, LLC, and Latham & Watkins LLP.
+The compensation committee reviewed compensation assessments provided by Pearl Meyer comparing our compensation to that of a group of peer companies within our industry and met with Pearl Meyer to discuss compensation of our executive officers and management team and to receive input and advice.

+The compensation committee reviewed legal matters addressed by Latham & Watkins LLP related to the form of compensation of our executive officers, management team members and the employment contracts associated with these officers, employees, and our past and current executive directors, receiving their input and advice.
 The compensation committee has considered the independence of their advisors, and found them to be so according to the adviser independence factors required under SEC rules as they relate to (i) additional services, (ii) total fees as a percentage of total revenue, (iii) conflict of interest policies, (iv) business or personal relationships with members of the compensation committee, (v) stock ownership by compensation advisors, and (vi) business or personal relationships with executives of the company.

-The members of our compensation committee are Mr. Iwicki, Mr. Kanavy, Mr. Perry and Mr. Pucci.
+The members of our compensation committee are Mark Iwicki, Len Kanavy, Gregory D. Perry and Paolo Pucci.
 Mr. Iwicki serves as the Chairperson of the compensation committee.

-The compensation committee met five times during 2020.
+The compensation committee met five times during 2022.